devmalik7/Game_Scripts/PULL_REQUEST_TEMPLATE.md

 ## Game Details
-- Game Name: Brick Breaker
+- **Game Name:** Maze Runner - Advanced
-- Language: Python
+- **Language:** Python
-- Description: A classic mini GUI game where the player controls a paddle with the mouse to bounce a ball and break all the bricks.
-The game ends if the ball falls below the paddle.
+- **Description:** A GUI maze game where the player navigates a randomly generated maze using arrow keys to reach the exit before the timer runs out.
+Walls are black, start is blue, exit is green.

 ## Checklist
 - [x] Game added in correct language folder